U.S. NHTSA opens investigation into Bosch electric car charger

 "Charging vehicles are typically left unattended and there is a risk of fire that could affect the vehicle and its surrounding environment," NHTSA said.

-The consumer complaint said Nissan had determined the car, which had been driven less then 10,000 miles at the time, was not to blame for the incident.
+The consumer complaint said Nissan had determined the car, which had been driven less than 10,000 miles at the time, was not to blame for the incident.

 The Bosch charger is primarily marketed to residential customers and is used to charge a wide variety of electric vehicles, NHTSA said.